google/youtube-8m/README.md

 lists provided to the two flags above match.
 Also, the order must match when running training, evaluation, or inference.

+### Using Larger Machine Types

+Some complex frame-level models can take as long as a week to converge when using only one GPU.
+You can train these models more quickly by using more powerful machine types which have additional GPUs.
+To use a configuration with 4 GPUs, replace the argument to `--config` with `youtube-8m/cloudml-4gpu.yaml`.
+Be careful with this argument as it will also increase the rate you are charged by a factor of 4 as well.

 ## Running on Your Own Machine